Name: Veselov Mikhail Nikolayevich

 Biography

 Mikhail was born in 1968 in Komsomolsk (Ivanovo region).
 He has a younger brother.
-As a child he was fond of radio electronics, basketball and fishing.
-He graduated from the university as an engineer.
-Worked by profession, and recently - in the field of construction.
-He likes fishing and gardening.
+As a child, Mikhail was fond of radio electronics, basketball, and fishing.
+After school, he graduated from university as an engineer.
+Worked by profession, and before the persecution in the field of construction.
+In his free time, he likes fishing and gardening.

 In 1995, Mikhail married Olga.
-A month after the wedding, the newlyweds were interested in biblical teachings, which they were told about by their relative.
-The young man was impressed by the consistency of Scripture with science, and his wife had no doubts about the existence of God before.
-In 1996, the family began their journey to Christianity.
-For some time the family lived in Lugansk, and they moved to Voronezh because of the conflict in Donbass in 2014.
+A month after the wedding, the newlyweds were interested in biblical teachings, which they were told about by a relative.
+The young man was impressed by the consistency of Scripture with science, and his wife had never doubted the existence of God before.
+In 1996, the couple embarked on the Christian path.
+For some time, the family lived in Lugansk, and they moved to Voronezh in 2014.

-Olga is a housewife, taking care of her old mother.
+Olga is a housewife, taking care of her elderly mother.
 She is fond of learning French.
-The Veselovs have an adult daughter, Julia.
-Parents instilled love for the Bible in the girl from birth, and she still draws guidance from it to this day.
-Julia is fond of volleyball, cooking, writing poems.
+The Veselovs have an adult daughter, Yuliya.
+Her parents instilled in her a love for the Bible from birth, and she still draws guidance from it to this day.
+Julia is fond of volleyball, cooking, and writing poems.

-Due to criminal prosecution Olga has lost her appetite, suffers from insomnia.
-"Now there is no sense of security that has always been when my husband was here," she shasays.
-All concerns about the family's material needs, including payment for rented housing, layed on Mikhail's shoulders.
-Now that he is in jail, the family has serious difficulties.
+"Now there is no sense of security that has always been when my husband was here," Olga said after her husband was arrested.
+All concerns about the family's material needs, including payment for rented housing, lay on Mikhail's shoulders.

 Case History